nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

 Only supported on NVIDIA's Quadro/workstation GPUs (not GeForce).
 :::

+Follow the instructions below to enable [GPUDirect RDMA](https://developer.nvidia.com/gpudirect):

 `````{tab-set}
 ````{tab-item} dGPU
 On dGPU, the GPUDirect RDMA drivers are named `nvidia-peermem`, and are installed with the rest of the NVIDIA dGPU drivers.

 :::{attention}
-To enable the use of GPUDirect RDMA with a ConnectX SmartNIC (section above), the following steps are required if the MOFED drivers were installed after the peermem driver, which is currently the case with SDKManager on IGX Orin:
+To enable the use of GPUDirect RDMA with a ConnectX SmartNIC (section above), the following steps are required if the MOFED drivers were installed after the peermem drivers:

    ```bash
    nv_driver_version=$(modinfo nvidia | awk '/^version:/ {print $2}' | cut -d. -f1)